 Question 4: Is your life being continually transformed?
 Are you changing?
 Do you want to know Jesus Christ and be more and more like Him?

 True believers look for ways to be like Christ and follow in His footsteps.
-They do not use their salvation and freedom in Christ as an occasion for sin (Gal.
+To be like Christ, we must change.
+True followers of Christ do not use their salvation and freedom in Christ as an occasion to sin (Gal.
 5:13).
 Often when we pray to God, we desire that people, places, and things change, but God primarily answers by highlighting the change required in us.
 His plan is for us to be conformed into the image of His dear Son Jesus (Rom.
 8:29).
 As we change and grow, a power to persevere and endure in life develops.
 One major change you will encounter is this: You will begin to shift from a self-centered life to a God-centered one.
 Andrew Murray, a Christian writer, teacher, and pastor who lived in the 1800s, said this about true Christians: "The only sure mark of our being true Christians, of our really loving Christ, is the deep longing and the steady effort to know more of Him."

 Question 5: Do you listen for the voice of God and follow what He says?